lbmadesia/mailer/README.md

 Step 1.
 ```
-npm install mailer
+npm i lb-mailer
 ```
 ### Required
-these moddule should be installed if not then copy below and install Step 2.
+these module should be installed if not then copy below and install Step 2.
 ```
 npm install nodemailer